Kirkby Stephen: Facilities

 The town has a range of shops: several antique shops, restaurants, cafés, pubs, and an Upper Eden Visitor Centre.
 Kirkby Stephen has won several awards from Cumbria/Britain in Bloom.

 Kirkby Stephen serves as a base for tourism in the Upper Eden Valley area and for walking tours of the Valley.
 It is on the route of the Coast to Coast Walk, devised by Alfred Wainwright in 1973.
 Each June there is held the "Mallerstang Horseshoe and Nine Standards Yomp", which takes a strenuous route along the high ground on both sides of the neighbouring dale of Mallerstang, including Wild Boar Fell and the summit of nearby Nine Standards Rigg.

 The surrounding countryside attracts walkers.
 There is a Kirkby Stephen Mountain Rescue Team to assist those not fully prepared for harsh conditions on the fell tops.

 The community and council centre in the library provides information and services for all local councils: county, district and parish.

 Parish church

+A church has stood on the site of the present parish church since the Anglo-Saxon period, and a cross shaft depicting Loki, the Norse god, survives from this period (right).
+The earliest fabric in the current building is Norman, however most dates from c.
+1230 and the nineteenth century, when the chancel and other parts of the church were rebuilt or restored.
+The tower is sixteenth century.